oscarpolanco/node_react_fullstack/sections_text/README.md

 - `Access token`: Is the `token` that will allow us to do something on the user behalf like modify his account in some fashion.
 - `Refresh token`: Will allow us to refresh the `access token` because it expired in some amount of time and we can use this `refresh token` to automatically refresh the `access token`.
 - `Profile`: Have the user information.

+## Section 4: Adding MongoDB

+### The theory of authentication

+So at this point what really means to be authenticated on our app or why we care about it.
+First when we need something of our server we do an `Http` request and that request is `stateless` this means that between any given 2 separate requests `Http` can't share information(This is by default); so we need a way to have some source of information that helps us to store this state that we are missing with the default `Http` configuration.
+To handle this we use authentication where a user does a request to the server with his credential to login; now the server decides if the credential is valid; if this is the case the user is considered log in then the server sends a request with a unique piece of information(cookie; token; etc) that need to be add in every follow-up request so the server can identify the identity of the user.